 - 1. Connect the AIS transceiver to a computer using the USB cable. - 2.
-Run the proAIS2 software and click the Connect button. - 3.
-Select the anti-tamper tab.
+Run the proAIS2 software and click the "Connect" button. - 3.
+Select the "anti-tamper" tab.

-- 4. If the unit is locked (all four indicators illuminated), it must first be unlocked by entering the password used to enable anti-tamper in the "Enter the password to unlock the device:" and clicking the Unlock button.
-All four indicators will flash when unlocked. - 5.
-In the "Set password" section, set a blank password (i.e. clear all text from the password entry boxes), and click the "Set Password" button.
+4. If the unit is locked (indicator flashes red continually), it must first be unlocked by entering the password used to enable anti-tamper in the "Enter the password to unlock the device:" and clicking the "Unlock" button.
+The indicator will flash red once when unlocked.

+5. In the "Set password" section, set a blank password (i.e. clear all text from the password entry boxes), and click the "Set Password" button.
 The anti-tamper feature will be disabled.